Insights into Closed-form IPM-GAN Discriminator Guidance for Diffusion Modeling: Optimality of IPM-based GANs

 The loss defined about the perturbed optimal generator is then given by:

 A similar approach, as in the case of kernel-based IPM-GANs, to simplifying the above for all \(i\), results in the following optimality condition:

-While the above condition appears trivial in the context of gradient-descent-based training of GANs (as the condition derived is essentially one of gradient descent over the discriminator), it can be used to explain the optimality of GAN based diffusion models such as Denoising Diffusion GANs (DDGAN,~\citet{DDGAN22}).
+While the above condition is essentially the optimality condition for gradient-descent over the discriminator in the context of gradient-descent-based training of GANs, it can be used to explain the optimality of GAN based diffusion models such as Denoising Diffusion GANs (DDGAN,~\citet{DDGAN22}).
 In DDGAN, a GAN is trained to approximate the reverse diffusion process, with time-embedding-conditioned discriminator and generator networks.
 While the approach results in superior sampling speeds as one only needs to sample from the sequence of generators, the underlying transformations that the generated images undergo, can be seen as the flow through the gradient field of the time-dependent discriminator as obtained above.

+\textit{\textbf{Convergence of the Generator Distribution:}} Given the optimal discriminator \(D^*\),~\citet{PolyGAN23} showed that the generator distribution converges to the desired data distribution.
+For the sake of completeness, we summarize the Theorem here: \begin{theorem} \citep{PolyGAN23}~(\textbf{Optimal generator density} ): Consider the minimization of the generator loss \(\loss_G\).
+The optimal generator density is given by \(\pg^*(\x) = \pd(\x),~\forall~\x\in\mcalX\).
+The optimal Lagrange multipliers are

+respectively, where \(Q(\x)\) is a non-positive polynomial of degree $m-1$, {\it i.e.,} \(Q(\x) \leq 0~\forall~\x\), such that \(\pd(\x) = 0\).
+The solution is valid for all choices of the homogeneous component \(P(\x)\in\mcalP_{m-1}^n(\x)\) in the optimal discriminator. \end{theorem} \begin{proof} As the cost function involves convolution terms, the Euler-Lagrange condition cannot be applied readily, and the optimum must be derived using the {\it Fundamental Lemma of Calculus of Variations}~\cite{GelfandCalcVar64}, as presented by\citet{PolyGAN23}.
+We recall a summary of the proof here for completeness.
+Consider the Lagrangian of the generator loss \(\loss_G\).
+Enforcing the first-order necessary conditions for a minimizer of the cost yields the following equation that the optimum solution \(\pg^*(\x)\) satisfies the equation \( \pg^*(\x) = \pd(\x) + \left(\frac{\lambda_d^*}{\xi} \right) \Delta^m \mu^*_p(\x). \) It is clear from the above solution that the optimum, \(\pg^*(\x)\), does not depend on the choice of the homogeneous component \(P(\x)\) in the optimal discriminator.
+The optimal Lagrange multipliers can be determined through dual optimization and enforcing the complementary slackness condition to obtain the result in above Theorem. \end{proof}